-- Respondent is an Administrator, Non-Faculty Employee, Contractor, or Third Party - In order to appeal, the aggrieved party must submit a detailed written statement of appeal to the Vice President for Business Affairs within ten (10) business days of receiving notification of the outcome of the investigation. - Upon receiving a valid appeal, the Vice President for Business Affairs will, within three (3) business days, provide a copy of the written statement of appeal to the other party.
-Thereafter, the party so notified will have ten (10) business days to submit a written response to the appeal to the Vice President for Business Affairs. - The Vice President for Business Affairs will evaluate the written appeal and any written response.
+If the respondent is an administrator, non-faculty employee, contractor, or third party, the aggrieved party must submit a detailed written statement of appeal to the Vice President for Business Affairs within ten (10) business days of receiving notification of the outcome of the investigation.
+Upon receiving a valid appeal, the Vice President for Business Affairs will, within three (3) business days, provide a copy of the written statement of appeal to the other party.
+Thereafter, the party so notified will have ten (10) business days to submit a written response to the appeal to the Vice President for Business Affairs.
+The Vice President for Business Affairs will evaluate the written appeal and any written response.
 Within five (5) business days of receiving the written response (or the time for a written response expiring with no response submitted), the Vice President for Business Affairs will provide simultaneous written notification to the parties of the Compliance Officer's decision.
 The Vice President for Business Affairs' determination of the appeal is final.